parsonsmatt/squirrell/README.md

   def finder
     User.find(@id)
   end

+  def process(result)
+    result.map { |user| "Happy birthday, #{user.name}!" }
   end
+end
 ```

 The `requires :id` line indicates what parameters must be passed to `find`.
 An error will be raised if a required parameter is missing or if an extra parameter is passed.
 The symbols in the hash are made into instance variables of the same name.

+After the finding method gets called, `#process` gets called with the result of the query.
+In the previous example, `result` would be an array, and it would convert the found users into a string wishing them a happy birthday.
+The return value of `process` is ultimately what the return value of `UserFinder.find` will be.

 Arel finders are meant to be used in conjunction with the Arel gem.
 In truth, the only requirement is that the return value of the `#arel` method respond to `:to_sql`.